tonyg/racl/README.md

 Racl relies on NaCl itself, which is public domain code by Daniel J.
 Bernstein and others.

-Racl's build process relies on (a modified version of) the `import.py` script by Brian Warner, which comes from [PyNaCl](https://github.com/warner/pynacl) and is licensed under [version 2.0 of the Apache license](http://www.apache.org/licenses/LICENSE-2.0.html).
+Racl's build process (the file `racl/private/install.rkt`) is derived from the `import.py` script by Brian Warner, which comes from [PyNaCl](https://github.com/warner/pynacl) and is licensed under [version 2.0 of the Apache license](http://www.apache.org/licenses/LICENSE-2.0.html).